Wait, Luke! (18)

 Artwork Notes

-Just the later stuff.
-Taking a rest from drawing - again.
+This is just the later early ’80s stuff.
+Looks like I was taking a rest from drawing – again!

 Film Notes